 The Vickers hardness test is to press the diamond positive pyramid indenter with an included angle of 136 ° (148 ° 6'42 ") between two opposite sides into the sample's surface under a certain test force.
 After maintaining a certain time, remove the test force, measure the indentation's diagonal length, calculate the surface area of the indentation, and obtain the Vickers hardness value of the material.

 The advantages of the Vickers method are small load, and small sample indentation can be measured, no damage to the sample.
 The disadvantage is that the measurement accuracy is low, and the error is large.

 Knoop hardness method:

-The basic principle of Knoop hardness test is to press the diamond pyramid indenter with two long edges at an angle of 172 ° 30 'and a short edge at an angle of 130 ° into the surface of the sample under a certain test force.
-After a certain period of time, remove the test force, measure the length of the long diagonal line of the indentation, calculate the projection area, and obtain the Knoop hardness value of the material.
+The Knoop hardness test's basic principle is to press the diamond pyramid indenter with two long edges at an angle of 172 ° 30 'and a short edge at an angle of 130 ° into the surface of the sample under a certain test force.
+After a certain period of time, remove the test force, measure the length of the long diagonal line of the indentation, calculate the projection area, and obtain the material's Knoop hardness value.

-The load of Knoop hardness measurement method is also small, and it can also be used to measure small sample indentation.
-However, because the indentation is long, it is easier to measure, so the measurement accuracy is high and the error is small.
+The load of the Knoop hardness measurement method is also small, and it can also be used to measure small sample indentation.
+However, because the indentation is long, it is easier to measure, so the measurement accuracy is high, and the error is small.

 Knoop surface indented 40 times microscope lens

 However, it should be noted that the geometric deviation of material and grain size is an important factor affecting the surface finish.
-Therefore, in order to obtain the surface quality suitable for hardness test, it is recommended to grind or finely polish the test sample first to ensure that the hardness test dent in the ceramic material is clear and visible.
+Therefore, to obtain the surface quality suitable for the hardness test, it is recommended to grind or finely polish the test sample to ensure that the hardness test dent in the ceramic material is clear and visible.